-BEN: So these people who want to kill you they can't come a couple of days before and study the cops' routines and, right when this one's eating and that one's fucking the neighbor, and the other one's talking to his family, the professional terrorists pull up with their Kalashnikovs and: bang bang!
-And it's lights out for star editor of The Viral Vampire and heroine of the civilized world.
+BEN: So these people who want to kill you they can't come a couple of days before and study the cops' routines and, right when this one's eating and that one's fucking the neighbor, the professional terrorists pull up with their Kalashnikovs and: bang bang!
+And it's lights out for star editor of The Viral Cocodrile and heroine of the civilized world.
 Tina "Teeny Tiny" Galloway!